Rate of Return Definition

 This means that the investment generated a 20% return on the initial investment.

-The Simple Rate of Return does not take into account the time value of money, the effects of compounding, or any other factors that may affect the return on an investment over time.
-Therefore, it is not as accurate as the Compound Rate of Return for evaluating the long-term profitability of an investment.
-However, it can be a useful tool for comparing the profitability of different short-term investment opportunities.
+One of the drawbacks of the Simple Rate of Return is that it does not take into account the time value of money, the effects of compounding, or any other factors that affect the RoR over time.
+Therefore, it isn’t as accurate as other types or measurements such as the CRR.
+However, its a relatively simple calculation, so is a useful tool for quickly calculating and comparing short-term investments.

 Total Rate of Return

-Total Rate of Return (TRR) is a financial metric that measures the overall return on an investment over a given period of time.
-It includes all sources of return, such as price appreciation and dividends or interest payments.
+Total Rate of Return (TRR) is a financial measurement that shows the overall return over a period of time.
+It considers all sources of return including price appreciation, dividends, and interest payments.

-TRR is expressed as a percentage and takes into account both capital gains (increase in the value of the investment) and income generated by the investment (such as dividends or interest).
-TRR also considers the timing of cash flows, such as dividends or capital gains distributions, and reinvestment of those cash flows.
+Expressed as a percentage, TRR calculates not only the increase in value of the investment, but also any income it generates (e.g. dividends and interest).
+It also considers factors such as the timing of cash flows, such as dividends or capital gains distributions, and reinvestment of those cash flows.

 Factors affecting Rate of Return

-5. Benchmarking: Comparing the rate of return of an investment to a benchmark can provide insight into the performance of the investment.
+- Benchmarking: Comparing the RoR of an investment to a benchmark can provide insight into the performance of the investment.
 Common benchmarks include stock market indexes like the S&P 500 or the Dow Jones Industrial Average.

 Compound Annual Growth Rate (CAGR) vs. Rate of Return